andviro/noodle/README.md

 into the `middleware` package.
 Import "github.com/andviro/noodle/middleware" to get access to following:

-* Binding of request body to Golang structures
 * HTTP Basic Auth middleware
 * Logger
 * Panic recovery